BitMine Immersion

 Bullish

-- High Gross Margin Potential: The latest quarter showed a gross margin of 55.34%, demonstrating that the core mining or service activities, when generating revenue, can be profitable.
-This provides a foundational margin structure if the company can achieve scale.
+- High Gross Margin on Core Operations: The latest quarter showed a gross margin of 55.34%, indicating the underlying mining economics, when isolated from massive non-operating losses, can be profitable.
+This provides a foundational business model if the company can scale revenue and control operating expenses.

 Bearish